Choice Disjunctive Queries in Logic Programming

-{\bf Abstract}: One of the long-standing research problems on logic programming is to treat the cut predicate in a logical, high-level way.
+\begin{summary} One of the long-standing research problems on logic programming is to treat the cut predicate in a logical, high-level way.
 We argue that this problem can be solved by adopting linear logic and choice-disjunctive goal formulas of the form $G_0 \add G_1$ where $G_0, G_1$ are goals.
 These goals have the following intended semantics: $choose$ the true disjunct $G_i$ and execute $G_i$ where $i (= 0\ {\rm or}\ 1)$, while $discarding$ the unchosen disjunct.
 Note that only one goal can remain alive during execution.
 These goals thus allow us to specify mutually exclusive tasks in a high-level way.
+Note that there is another use of cut which is for breaking out of failure-driven loops and efficient heap management.
+Unfortunately, it is not possible to replace cut of this kind with use of choice-disjunctive goals.